-Since European conquest, concentration of industrial production and the development of synthetic materials have resulted in economic abandonment of resource production landscapes worldwide.
-At that point, there is little intention of, much less money for managing those abandoned lands in detail; the excuse being that 'nature takes care of itself.'
+Since European conquest, the concentration of industrial production and development of synthetic materials have resulted in economic abandonment of biological resource production landscapes, worldwide.
+At this point, there is little intention of (or money for) managing those abandoned lands in detail; the excuse being that 'nature takes care of itself.'
 Yet the original native plants remain genetically adapted to high-disturbance aboriginal management processes, whether frequent burning, harvesting, or animal disturbance.
-Over more recent decades, science is starting to recognize the ensuing consequences of its lack, resulting decadence, succession, and invasion, degraded habitat for the original animal and insect consumers of those plants, eventually to the point of systemic mass-extinctions.
+Over more recent decades, science is starting to recognize the ensuing consequences of its lack, resulting decadence, succession, and invasion: degraded habitat for the original animal and insect consumers of those plants, eventually to the point of systemic mass-extinctions (next).

-For 60 years, until the construction of the Glenwood Highway, Mr. McKiernan's road was the only surface road from the town of Los Gatos over the mountains to Scotts Valley.
+The process was similar for our place.
+For 60 years until the construction of the Glenwood Highway, Mr. McKiernan's road was the only surface road from the town of Los Gatos over the mountains to Scotts Valley.
 Every horse, ox, wagon, and work crew passing through deposited their contributions of seed from the valleys below, native or not.
 Meanwhile, Mr. Martin's dream of a Glenwood resort deep in an isolated valley needed supplies with which to feed and house his customers.
-Mr. Martin blew in a road up to Mr. McKiernan's road on the ridge to the west on which to haul supplies to Glenwood.
-In the 1920s Edward Fenn purchased a tract along Mr. McKiernan's road astride the junction of the road from Glenwood.
-Ed terraced this hillside with a tractor and planted apples he was only too happy to sell to in Glenwood.
-We will discuss Martin's road in detail in the forestry chapter on roads.
-Today, much of it is an impassable ditch.
+In the 1850s, he built a road up to Mr. McKiernan's road on the ridge on which to haul both customers and supplies to and from Glenwood.
+Then the railroad came in.
+Competition from Pajaro put most of the orchards along Charlie McKiernan's road out of business.
+But with Ed's apple orchard just above the railroad station down in Glenwood, his surface transportation costs were such that he could hang on.